API#

 Database Instructions#

-object is used to set constraints on the SQL that is generated by the LLM.
+The database-instructions object is used to set constraints on the SQL that is generated by the LLM.

 These are then used to help the LLM build valid SQL to answer natural language questions based on your business rules.